smushy64/museum/BUILD.md

 to list other provided make recipes, run: ```make help```

 ## Debugging
-I do not use Visual Studio or any other debugger except RemedyBG so I don't what the right steps are for those debuggers.
+I use RemedyBG on Windows so I don't know what the right steps are for Visual Studio.

-That being said, debug builds provide .pdb files on Windows and object/executable files should build with debug symbols appropriate for gdb on *nix platforms.
+That being said, debug builds provide .pdb files on Windows and object/executable files build with debug symbols appropriate for gdb on *nix platforms.

 ### RemedyBG
-Under Session/Application and Parameters, set 'Command' to 'build/debug/LiquidEngine_x_x_debug_win32.exe', x_x being the current version of LiquidEngine.
+Under Session/Application and Parameters, set 'Command' to 'build/debug/LiquidEngine_x_x_debug_win32.exe' where x_x is the current version of LiquidEngine.

 Press F10 to begin debugging and break on entry point.